 Participating groups include the local chapter of the American Association of University Women, the Center for Age-Friendly Excellence, GreenTown Los Altos, the Los Altos Community Coalition, Los Altos Community Foundation, Los Altos Forward, the Los Altos Town Crier and the Los Altos Women’s Caucus.

-Note: A virtual forum spotlighting the seven candidates was held Sept.
-30. To view the forum, visit youtu.be/tYJbJ4UIibo.
+Note: A virtual forum spotlighting the seven council candidates took place Sept.
+30. To view the forum, visit

-This is week seven in the series of questions posed to the candidates.
-To view the previous questions and answers, visit the Town Crier's election page.
+This is week eight in the series of questions posed to the candidates.
+To view the previous questions and answers, visit the Town Crier’s election page at tinyurl.com/y3h3938t.